leo-malassagne/tumblr-Index-by-Tags/README.md

 This is __NOT__ your login password, but the password that you specified in your blog settings (Password protect this blog) and should be treated as any other password; with utmost care or in the words of the Dog Brothers: 'Protect yourself at all times'.

+### sortBy ###

+__Default__: false

+Specifies the sorting algorithm of the tag list.
+If no sortBy is defined, then the list gets printed as fetched from the Tumblr API.

+Supported algorithms:

+* alpha - alphabetical sort
+* random - random sort
+* bycount - sorts by amount of tag usage/occurence

 ### username ###